sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 things in the typesetting process.

 There is also a fourth category of marker in USFM: a milestone.
-While milestones may take parameters following them in text, they have are not opened and closed, they simply do their thing when they occur and life continues after them.
+While milestones may take parameters following them in text, they are not opened and closed, they simply do their thing when they occur and life continues after them.
 The world may be a different place, but they do not create a new style environment for anything to embed in, for example.
 Typical examples are `\c` and `\v`.